• Skip to primary navigation

 How To Make This Grain Salad

 I always start by cooking my grains.
 This takes the longest time, so I start with it.
-In fact, I normally batch cook my grains, then I have them on hand when I need them.
+In fact, I normally batch-cook my grains, and then I have them on hand when I need them.

 I have a whole post about cooking your whole grains in an Instant Pot.
 This is such a time saver and I recommend it.